- Visit five iconic beaches on Kochi Prefecture's Eastern coast

 - Rental car, surfboards, and a selection of cool places to stay, including the classic beach shack hotel at Ikumi Beach

-Not many people equate Japan with surfing paradise, but in fact some parts of the country, like the long south- and east-facing coastline of Kochi, are dotted with beautiful horse-shoe shaped beaches with great waves.
+Not many people equate Japan with surfing paradise.
+Still, some parts of the country like the long south- and east-facing coastline of Kochi are dotted with beautiful horse-shoe shaped beaches with great waves.
 This tour provides all the logistics you need to have fun exploring Japan’s surf conditions and surf culture at your own speed.
-We include a date with five of the top surfing beaches in Eastern Kochi, including the famed Ikumi and Shishikui beaches (actually, Shishikui is just over the border in Tokushima).
-What you get is 3 days and 2 nights staying at a centrally-located hotel, a rental car, surfboard(s), and some pre-visit discussion with a local expert about beach conditions and what to watch out for.
-We also throw in a visit to the Toyocho "Umi-no-eki" – a humorous take on the many michi-no-eki markets scattered around Japan.
+We include a date with five of the top surfing beaches in Eastern Kochi.
+Top beaches like Ikumi and Shishikui (actually, Shishikui is just over the border in Tokushima) are in the itinerary.
+What you get is 3 days and 2 nights staying at a centrally-located hotel.
+Furthermore, we provide a rental car, and surfboard(s).
+Also, there is some pre-visit discussion with a local expert about beach conditions and what to watch out for.
+We also throw in a visit to the Toyocho "Umi-no-eki".
+This is a humorous take on the many michi-no-eki markets scattered around Japan.
 Be there at midday and you will get some of the freshest katsuo-no-tataki (seared bonito) in Kochi.
-The carefully designed eastern Kochi surfing safari tour will surely be one of the highlights of your Japan adventure.
+This carefully designed eastern Kochi surfing safari tour will surely be one of the highlights of your Japan adventure.

 Kochi Prefecture has the longest coastline in Japan exposed to the central Pacific Ocean and the powerful Kuroshio current welling from the equator and swirling up past the shores of the northwestern rim nations.
 As a result, Kochi's coast is studded with sandy bays rising from the large continental shelf that is the Tosa Bay.
 Furthermore contributing to the wave action, weather in the summer and shoulder months also comes from the east or southeast, meaning that swells hit Kochi at a perfect angle to create some beautiful left and right breaks that are long and smooth.
 These conditions combine to give Kochi some of the best waves in all of Japan - sufficient that big city surfing nuts in Kobe and Osaka will drive all night to get to their favorite beach.
 Yet, the beauty of Kochi's eastern beaches is that they are just far enough away that during weekdays you will still have plenty of room to grab a wave without 10 other people to compete with for it.
 Weekends?
 Well... they do get busy.